There is no minimum entry requirement for this program; however an interview may be requested for some work placements.

 This unit is graded A - E at the end of the year.

-Note – A detailed assessment statement will be provided to students at the commencement of the course.
+Note – A detailed assessment outline will be provided to students at the commencement of the course.

 To achieve one unit of workplace learning students must have: